cometbeetle/AutoUncertainties/paper/paper.md

 ## Pandas

 Support for `pandas` [@pandas2024] via the `ExtensionArray` mechanism is largely functional.
-Upcoming aditions to `AutoUncertainties` will further improve compatibility.
+Upcoming additions to `AutoUncertainties` will further improve compatibility.